Knoz9/Web-A3-PersonalWebDesktop/README.md

 #### Features

-- Includes popular titles like Flappy Bird, Fruit Ninja HD, and Duck Shooter.
+- Includes popular titles like Flappy Bird, Mario Forever, and Fruit Ninja.
 - The game window resizes according to the game's dimensions.
 - Simple and intuitive interface for game selection and play.